 - Two recommendations

 TOEFL scores are required for applicants whose native language is not English or who were educated in non-English speaking institutions.
-Test scores more than two years old are not acceptable.
 The TOEFL school code for the Zicklin School of Business, Baruch College, is 2034.
+We also accept IELTS or PTE scores.

 Zicklin Executive Programs